PencilTester-01/VulnHubBoxes/JISCTF/ReadMe.md

 **Success!!!**
 ![Optional Text](/JISCTF/_resources/813c0e3cf9864a7a8476a171355cc79c.png)

-Next I want to upload a Reverse Shell!
+Now I want to upload a Reverse Shell!

-Reverse Shell
+### Reverse Shell

-To save time here I will use the good old "**Pentest Monkey Reverse Shell**".
+To save time I will use the good old "**Pentest Monkey Reverse Shell**".
 I tested several others that worked, but was not unable to get a python shell.

-Rember to change the IP and port to your machine and whatever port you are listening on.
+***Rember to change the IP and port to your machine and whatever port you are listening on.***

 ```
 <?php